alias454/ansible-splunk-playbook/roles/splunk-base/README.md

 # Base Node Overview and Purpose

 The base Splunk role runs against all members of the specified inventory to install Splunk in a consistent manner.
-The **splunk-base** role configures server optimizations, directory structures, installs splunk, deploys certificates and keys, and sets default configuration parameters.
+The **splunk-base** role manages the installation of splunk, deploys certificates and keys, and sets default configuration parameters.

 Server optimizations:
-Disabling transparent-huge-pages, setting swappiness, and ulimits for each node.
+Disabling transparent-huge-pages, setting swappiness, and ulimits for each node is best practice for Splunk deployments.
+These settings are managed during instance deployment or via a separate **splunk-kernel** playbook.

 Directory structure:
-Configuring the correct directory structure, and preparing disks for storage volumes, and linking /opt/splunk to the appropriate location.
+Configuring directory structure, preparing mounts for storage volumes, and linking /opt/splunk to the appropriate location.
+These settings are managed during instance deployment or via a separate **splunk-mounts** playbook.
+It is assumed the directory structure and mounts have been configured prior to running this playbook.

 Install Splunk:
-Installing Splunk using a .deb package which takes care of adding the splunk user ad group among other things.
+Installing Splunk using a .deb package which takes care of adding the splunk user and group among other things.

 Deploy certificate and keys:
 Installing certificates allows for three options.
 One option is using default certs that are generated during the splunk install.